90barricade93/hello-world/README.md

 # hello-world
-a short description for the interested gitz i am getting education to become a certified python developer. first i started with development essentials, that covers html, css and a bit of javascript. then a u8 day course for python will start. followed by a 3 day introduction to devops and agile. and we will end with 2 days of effective communication.
+A short description for the interested gits I am getting education to become a certified python developer.
+First I started with development essentials, that covers HTML, CSS and a bit of JavaScript.
+Then an 8-day course for Python will start.
+Followed by a 3-day introduction to DevOps and agile.
+And we will end with 2 days of effective communication.